“We’d love to publish your article.”

 3. Follow the Publisher’s Guidelines

 Websites and print publications that accept guest contributors will usually have published guidelines that include article length, style, and submission guidelines.
 Follow them!
+This is one of the most easily overlooked article submission tips.

 Unless the editor requests otherwise, submit your article in a Word document, with your name and publication in the file name.